VerleysenNiels/LSTM_Periodic_Function/README.md

 The network model, the training signal and the other parameters can be changed in the main.py script.
 The training progress can be plotted with the plotter.py script, which expects a location to save these plots and one or multiple paths to training progress files or directories containing these files.
 This script will then collect all these files and generate a plot of the mean absolute error of each.

+I also used this repository for architecture search on a periodic signal with a low and high frequency component.
+The best model from this search will then be tested on some possible anomalies.